 Splurge on the latest styles at Rodeo Drive

-LA is home to Hollywood, the film industry, and most of the studios in LA are open to the public for guided tours.
-Most popular studios include Universal Studios, Paramount Pictures Studio, and Warner Bros.
-Studios.
-The tours allow visitors to view famous movies and TV series sets.
-The more pricey VIP Tours give visitors an opportunity to get up close with their favorite movie sets and props.
+Most of these studios are open to the public for VIP guided tours.
+The tours allow visitors to view famous movie sets, TV series sets, and sound stages.
+The VIP Tours while expensive give visitors an opportunity to get up close with their favorite movie sets and props.

 Take a selfie with the celebs at Madame Tussauds

 If you love Hollywood and want to take a picture with a celebrity but do not want to splurge on VIP tour tickets, then the Madame Tussauds Wax Museum in Hollywood is your best bet!

 Located on Hollywood Boulevard, this three-story museum hosts around 125 wax figures of celebrities.
 Some of its featured celebs include Marilyn Monroe, Johnny Depp, Jim Carrey, Clint Eastwood, E.T., Spiderman, and King Kong.

 Not only can you see the famous celebs in wax but also pose with them using props.
 The museum also has several interesting exhibits on how the figures are created including the special processes for creating eyes and hair.

 Ride the Pacific Wheel at the Santa Monica Pier